 Infant Room FAQs

-We know you have questions as you begin your search for a facility that best meets your child’s needs, and we appreciate that you are considering North American Montessori Child Care to provide care for your child.
-Please review the frequently asked questions we receive about our infant rooms, and contact us if you find your question is not answered.
+We understand you have questions as you begin your search for a facility that best meets your child’s needs, and we appreciate that you are considering North American Montessori Child Care to provide care for your infant.
+Please review the frequently asked questions we receive about our infant rooms, and contact us if you find your question is not answered!

 How many teachers are in an infant room at any given time?